Upper Wolfjaw Mountain

 From the Garden

-This route leaves from The Garden in Keene Valley; there is a small parking fee at the trailhead.
+This route leaves from the Garden in Keene Valley; there is a parking fee at the trailhead.
 Parking is limited and fills up early most weekend mornings.
 Leave Lake Placid on Route 73, continue through Keene and into Keene Valley and turn right at the sign for the High Peaks at the Ausable Inn and follow Adirondack St. to Johns Brook Lane.
 It is 1.6 miles from Rt.
 73 to the Garden with the last 0.2 miles on a narrow dirt road.

-This is a 7.1 mile hike, one way with a mixture of terrain.
 From the Garden parking area, the trail is mostly flat with gentle climbs past an intersection with the Southside Trial (not maintained) at 0.5 miles.
 Continuing straight you will be hiking along a portion of rolling hills till you drop steeply into Johns Brook Valley with a trail register at the junction.
 Johns Brook Lodge is to the right, but the most direct route to Upper Wolfjaw goes left past the DEC Interior Outpost to a bridge over Johns Brook.
 Stay straight immediately after the bridge and begin the climb up to the ADK Range Trail.